Abhinav-26/AWS-Kops-ClusterSetup/README.md

 ssh-keygen
 ```

 ### 9. Create a Kubernetes cluster from the config file.
-Make sure to change config file with your cluster config file (if any) and make neccessary changes in config file as per your requirement.
+Make sure to change config file with your cluster config file (if any) and make neccessary changes in config file as per your requirements.

 ```sh
 kops create cluster -f cluster-setup.yaml